intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PythonAPI/Chronos/anomaly_detectors.rst

 chronos.model.anomaly.ae_detector
 ----------------------------------------

 AEDetector is unsupervised anomaly detector.
-It builds an autoencoder network, try to fit the model to the input data, and calcuates the reconstruction error.
+It builds an autoencoder network, tries to fit the model to the input data, and calcuates the reconstruction error.
 The samples with larger reconstruction errors are more likely the anomalies.

 .. automodule:: zoo.chronos.model.anomaly.ae_detector
     :members: